Mapping Complex Data Types

 - Create an

-class for use in multiple entities:@Embeddable public class Address { private String street; private String city; private String zipCode; // Getters and Setters }
+Addressclass for use in multiple entities:@Embeddable public class Address { private String street; private String city; private String zipCode; // Getters and Setters } - Embed the

 Activity